oracle-devrel/devo.hacks/tools/goodbye_docker.md

   SHELL

   config.vm.synced_folder "/Users", "/Users"

+  config.vm.network "forwarded_port", guest: 4000, host: 4000
 end
 ```

 There are a few things to notice here.
 First, the mounts.
 See [this blog](https://www.danielstechblog.io/running-podman-on-macos-with-multipass/) for what one person did, using [multipass](https://multipass.run).
 Since we're using Vagrant, VirtualBox and Oracle Linux, we need to do this a bit differently.
 [Vagrant sync'd folders](https://www.vagrantup.com/docs/synced-folders/basic_usage) is here to save the day!
 You might not want to mount `/Users` as I did (on the `config.vm.synced_folder` line).
 Make sure to modify as you need...

 The second thing is SELinux.
 While it's great, if left on (and/or unconfigured further), file sharing (with containers) will not work.
 I went the easy route and simply disabled it altogether.
 Maybe you don't want this... maybe it's not a good idea.
 Your mileage may vary.
 One caveat with this approach is that SELinux will be disabled upon the *second* bootup of the VM.
 That's because the `/etc/selinux/config` file is modified upon the *first* bootup of the VM, but since this is read at boot time, it doesn't take effect until the *second* boot of the VM.
 Just be forewarned.  :)

+Last call-out on the above config is the usage of the "forwarded_port" setting.
+You'll need to configure any forwarded ports that might be needed, both at the Vagrant (VM) level as well as at the container (runtime) level.
+This is because the container is running within the context of the VM, not the local machine.
+It's the same with storage.
+Not pretty, but it works!
+In this example, we're exposing port 4000 on the VM, to the local machine.
+You'll want to change/modify this as-needed for the container(s) you'll be running.

 From within the `~/tools/podman` directory, I issued `vagrant up` and waited for it to download and provision.
 For grins, I wanted to make sure that my mount was successful, so I connected to the newly minted VM to check it out: